ZefRaine/liri-node-app/README.md

 1. `Meet LIRI`
      * _Language_ Interpretation and Recognition Interface

-     * type Node Liri to see different search fields and information on what they do
+     * type `node liri` in the terminal to see different search fields and information on what they do

      * after Node Liri add `concert-this`, `spotify-this-song`, `movie-this`, or `do-what-it-says` plus your search term to search for information